GEORCE: A Fast New Control Algorithm for Computing Geodesics: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the algorithm \textit{GEORCE} for estimating geodesics between any given points on Riemannian and Finsler manifolds by formulating the discretized energy functional as a control problem.
-We have proved that \textit{GEORCE} has global convergence and quadratic local convergence, and thus, \textit{GEORCE} exhibits similar global convergence as gradient descent as well as local quadratic convergence similar to the Newton method without using second order derivatives. \textit{GEORCE} scales cubicly in the manifold dimension and only linearly in the number of grid points.
+We have proved that \textit{GEORCE} has global convergence and asymptotic quadratic local convergence. \textit{GEORCE} scales cubicly in the manifold dimension and only linearly in the number of grid points.
 Empirically, we have shown that \textit{GEORCE} exhibits superior convergence in terms of runtime and accuracy compared to other geodesic optimization algorithms for Riemannian and Finsler manifolds across both dimensions and manifolds.

-\textbf{Limitations:} \textit{GEORCE} exhibits both global convergence and local quadratic convergence requiring few iterations.
+\textbf{Limitations:} \textit{GEORCE} exhibits both global convergence and local asymptotic quadratic convergence requiring few iterations.
 However, \textit{GEORCE} requires evaluating the inverse matrix of the metric matrix function in each iteration, which can be numerically expensive.
 In addition, \textit{GEORCE} uses line search to determine the step size in each iteration, and if it is numerically expensive to evaluate the discretized energy functional, then this can potentially increase the runtime of \textit{GEORCE}.
 Further research should therefore investigate efficient approximations of the inverse metric matrix function as well as possible adaptive updating schemes for the step size to increase computational efficiency for high-dimensional problems.

 \bmhead{Supplementary information}

 The supplementary information in the paper consists of the appendix for proofs, details on experiments and manifolds as well as additional experiments.

 \bmhead{Acknowledgements} Many thanks to Prof.\@ Steen Markvorsen and Dr.\@ Andreas A. Bock for comments and corrections in the process of writing this paper.
 Especially, a thanks to Prof.\@ Steen Markvorsen for hinting at the possible extension to Finsler geometry.
 SH is supported by a research grant (42062) from VILLUM FONDEN.
 This project received funding from the European Research Council (ERC) under the European Union’s Horizon research and innovation programme (grant agreement 101125993).
 The work was partly funded by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606).